ganeshhubale/programs/python/step2/Problems.md

     - Input: A string s.
     - Output: The length of the longest substring that contains exactly two distinct characters.

-26. * Existence of a Substring in a String and Its Reverse
+26. Existence of a Substring in a String and Its Reverse
+    - To check whether a substring exists in a string and also in its reverse, here is the explanation and implementation:

-27. * Best Time to Buy and Sell Stock II
+27. Best Time to Buy and Sell Stock II
+    - The problem "Best Time to Buy and Sell Stock II" asks us to maximize the profit by performing multiple transactions

-28. * Two Out of Three
+28. Two Out of Three
+    - You are given three integer arrays, nums1, nums2, and nums3.
+A number is said to appear in two out of the three arrays if it exists in at least two of the arrays.
+    - Your task is to return a list of all such numbers in any order.

-29. * Shortest String That Contains Three Strings
+29. Shortest String That Contains Three Strings **Not understood**
+    - You are given three strings a, b, and c.
+Your task is to find the shortest string that contains all three strings as substrings.
+    - If there are multiple results of the same length, return any one of them.

-30. * Number of Substrings Containing All Three Characters
+30. Number of Substrings Containing All Three Characters
+    - You are given a string s consisting of the characters 'a', 'b', and 'c'.
+Your task is to find the number of substrings that contain at least one occurrence of each of the characters 'a', 'b', and 'c'.

 31. * Remove K Digits
-32. * Find Peak Element
+32. Find Peak Element **Resolved in Q-14**
 33. * Minimum Operations to Reduce X to Zero
 34. * Find First and Last Position of Element in Sorted Array
 35. * Kth Largest Element in an Array
 36. * Two Sum II - Input Array Is Sorted
-37. * Valid Palindrome
+37. Valid Palindrome
 38. * Reverse Words in a String
 39. * Element Appearing More Than 25% In Sorted Array
 40. * Longest Consecutive Sequence